 Meredith May is an award-winning journalist, author, and a fifth-generation beekeeper.

 Her forthcoming memoir, The Honey Bus: A Memoir of Loss, Courage and a Girl Saved by Bees, reveals the life lessons she learned in her grandfather’s Big Sur bee yard that rescued her from a difficult childhood.
 Published April 2019 by Park Row Books/HarperCollins, the book will be translated into eleven languages.

-In 2017, Meredith wrote I, Who Did Not Die, which tells the true story of a 13-year-old Iranian child soldier who risked his life to save an enemy fighter during the brutal Iran-Iraq War, only to reunite by chance twenty years later at Canadian help center for torture survivors.
+In 2017, Meredith wrote I, Who Did Not Die, which tells the true story of a 13-year-old Iranian child soldier who risked his life to rescue an enemy fighter during the brutal Iran-Iraq War.
+The pair meet by chance again, twenty years later, at Canadian help center for torture survivors.